cschabl/activejdbc-gradle-plugin/README.md

 ### Configuration

 The version of the ActiveJDBC instrumentation tool is determined by the plugin from the version of the activejdbc.jar used as compile or implementation dependency in the build script.
-For backward compatability or as a last resort, the instrumentation tool version can be configured as follows:
+For backward compatibility or as a last resort, the instrumentation tool version can be configured as follows:

 ```
 activejdbc.toolVersion = '2.2'